FRCC Course Reserves

 Freading: Downloadable fiction and nonfiction eBooks for all ages.
 Ebooks checkout for a two-week loan period with a two-week renewal option.
 Customers are allotted 5 tokens per week to check out books.
 Customers can accumulate up to 20 tokens in a month but they expire at the end of each month.
 Each book has an established token value of one to four tokens, depending on its popularity and release date.
 NOTE: This database is not accessible with a temporary card.

-Freegal Music: Downloadable music service with access to hundreds of thousands of songs in more than 100 genres of music.
+Freegal Music: Downloadable music service with access to hundreds of thousands of songs in more than 220 genres of music from over 28,000 labels.
 Download up to five songs per week to an iTunes account for uploading them to an iPod, MP3 player or other devices.
 The songs are yours to keep.
 NOTE: This database is not accessible with a temporary card.

 Funk & Wagnalls New World Encyclopedia (EBSCO Youth Reference): General encyclopedia for K-12 students includes full text articles.
 Encyclopedic entries are searchable by subject or keywords.G